 Women in rural Bangladesh are traditionally expected to stay at home.
 Many of them aspire to further their studies but financial constraints and cultural norms stop them from doing so.
 Women also face barriers in receiving eye care services - lack of family support due to a lower status, the need to have a male relative accompany them on the journey to the hospital and the lack of authority to make health and financial decisions for themselves.

-This projects provide training for jobs so that women can learn skills and be independent while providing income for their families.
-This project takes a gender-sensitive approach by training females to run vision centres and spread prevention and eye care messages.
-By bringing eye services to their doorsteps and employing female vision centre technicians and volunteers, female patients are more likely to have their eyes checked.
+Orbis provides training for local women to learn skills and be independent while providing income for their families.
+This project takes a gender-sensitive approach by training females to take charge of their communities.
+This makes other women in the community more receptive to eye care messages and receiving eye care services.
+By bringing eye services to their doorsteps, we reduce the barriers for local women to have their eyes checked and treated.

 This project empowers women through job creation and training, increasing their financial independence and reminding them that they are capable of so much more.
 When female patients visit women-run vision centres, they will also be inspired and encouraged to be financially independent and take small steps to improve their status.
 With clear vision, they are able to take care of themselves and their families, and have a job which can improve their status and authority within the household.